LIAS-CUHKSZ/BESTAnP/scripts/README.md

 ## Simulator
 ![Simulator](figures/simulator.jpg)

-The simulator shows:
-- Red dots: 3D feature points in the environment
-- Green space: Sonar's field of view (FOV)
-- Blue dots: Feature points within the FOV
-- Red curve: Robot's trajectory
+*Illustration of our simulator.
+Red dots are 3D feature points in the environment.
+The green space shows the sonar's field of view (FOV), and blue dots are the feature points within the FOV.
+The red curve is the robot's trajectory.*

 ## Experimental Setup
 - Sonar's measurable distance and angle ranges match previous subsection